-Conditions in the physical and socioeconomic environment have a vital impact on a wide range of health, function, and quality-oflife outcomes and risks.
+Conditions in the physical and socioeconomic environment have a vital impact on a wide range of health, function, and quality-of-life outcomes and risks.
 These basic needs are the root cause of many serious inequities in health outcomes.
-Food insecurity and inadequate housing affect low-income and vulnerable residents the most, disproportionately putting them at high risk of many poor health outcomes.
+Needs like food insecurity and inadequate housing affect low-income and vulnerable residents the most, disproportionately putting them at high risk of many poor health outcomes.
 Similarly, seniors are disproportionately harmed by these issues.
 Creating communities that are safe and healthy for seniors improves conditions for other populations as well.